-Since joining the RAF in 2001, Emma has worked on Tornados and Nimrods in locations across Scotland and elsewhere.
-“There are always new challenges- learning to work in different climates, for example”.
+Since joining the RAF in 2001, Emma has maintained and fixed Tornados and Nimrods in locations across Scotland and beyond: “There are always new challenges – learning to work in different climates, for example”.

 These days she works as an instructor at RAF Cosford, teaching new RAF recruits about hydraulics and how to work with engines.
 “I enjoy giving other people the chance to become technicians.
 Every day they go home having learnt something they didn’t know 12 hours before”.

 Joined RAF Holton and did nine weeks of basic recruit training

 Passed out from RAF Cosford, which also involved an advanced apprenticeshipCompleted an advanced apprenticeship and passed out from RAF Cosford

 Joined RAF Leuchars and worked on Tornados for the 43 Squadron

 Specialised in Tornado Aircraft Servicing Flights

 Joined RAF Kinloss, servicing aircraft for the Nimrod Line Squadron